j-e-yosemite/j-e-yosemite.github.io/README.md

 Skiing, a hike, brunch?

 Yosemite is a spectacular, natural place.
-To honor the deserved enjoyment of all who visit there, quiet hours in Yosemite Valley begin at 10:00 pm.
-Thus ends our reception, but the Ahwahnee Bar will be open until 11:00 pm for those who'd like to revel a little bit more with us!
+To honor the deserved enjoyment of all who visit here, quiet hours in Yosemite Valley begin at 10:00 pm.
+Thus ends our reception, but the Ahwahnee Bar will be open until 11:00 pm for those who'd like to revel a bit more with us!

 ## ("Details" page)